B

 Kenny Roberts, Le Ann Rimes (1993, 1996)

-Bill Mack had Patsy Cline in mind when he wrote this but she never got to cut it before her death in 1963.
+Legend incorrectly has it that Bill Mack had Patsy Cline in mind when he wrote the song.
+Mack composed "Blue" in 1956 while simply strumming his guitar, with lyrics just coming to him.
+Cline's husband Charlie Dick later pitched the song to her but she never got to cut it before her death in a 1963 plane crash.

 art